All about the Golden Circle in Iceland

 Iceland is a magical place to visit.
 It is full of natural wonders and ancient history.
 The scenery is often otherworldly.
 One of the best ways to experience the most iconic natural and historical attractions is to take the Gray Line Iceland Golden Circle Tour.
 Here’s our guide to explain what the Golden Circle Tour is all about:

 What is the Golden Circle?

 The Golden Circle refers to a popular route that covers Iceland’s most stunning sights.
 It takes in three striking sights within 100km of our capital city.
-It’s a really popular route to take in when you visit Iceland.
+It’s a really popular route to take when you visit Iceland.

 Þingvellir National Park

-On the Golden Circle Tour you will visit this UNESCO world heritage site, which is probably our most important site in terms of history, culture and geology.
+On the Golden Circle Tour, you will visit this UNESCO world heritage site, which is probably our most important site in terms of history, culture, and geology.
 Beneath your feet is where the tectonic plates of North America and Eurasia split and drift.
 Above ground, there’s Iceland’s largest natural lake and the site of the Alþingi assembly – one of the oldest parliament in the world.

 Þingvallavatn lake at Þingvellir National Park

-Hot springs at Geysir geothermal area
+Hot springs at Geysir Geothermal area

 The Geysir geothermal area is another stop on the Golden Circle Tour.

 Be prepared for the Stokkur hot spring, which is the world’s most reliable, shooting hot water 20 meters into the air, every 4-8 minutes.
 The Great Geysir is also located here – this is the one all geysers are named after.
 It once gushed water 80m into the air regularly but it goes through periods of inactivity – and this is one of them.
 It’s not been active since 1916.